GENERAL DESCRIPTION OF THE JOB

 The Coordinator – Secondary Markets is responsible for all aspects of product life cycle management.
 This position primarily focuses on product tracking and distribution.
 The Coordinator serves as a champion and model of GID’s values – “FACE IT” which incorporates fun, accountability, collaboration, empowerment, innovation, and transparency in all we do.
 This role performs the following duties personally:

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-To perform the job successfully, an individual should demonstrate the following competencies: Analytical, Oral and Written Communication, Project Management, Organizational Support, and Planning/Organizing.
+To perform the job successfully, an individual should demonstrate the following competencies: Customer Service, Professionalism, Problem Solving, Team Work, Cost Consciousness, and Organizational Support.

 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 EDUCATION and EXPERIENCE

 High School Diploma or G.E.D. required.
 Associates degree or equivalent preferred.
 Minimum of two years related warehouse, distribution, or supply chain experience required.
 Experience in invoicing/billing preferred.
 Relevant experience may substitute for the degree requirement.

 Ability to respond to common inquiries or complaints from customers, regulatory agencies, or members of the business community.
 Speaks clearly and persuasively in positive or negative situations.
 Listens and gets clarification.
 Responds well to questions.
 Demonstrates group presentation skills.
 Participates in meetings.